JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/RelationExtractionDL.md

 - `customLabels` *(dict[str, str])*: Custom relation labels.

+- `DoExceptionHandling`: If it is set as True, the annotator tries to process as usual and ff exception-causing data (e.g. corrupted record/ document) is passed to the annotator, an exception warning is emitted which has the exception message.

 Available models can be found at the [Models Hub](https://nlp.johnsnowlabs.com/models?task=Relation+Extraction).

 For more extended examples on document pre-processing see the [Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop)